-$$p - \beta \frac{\overline{c}}{2} - (1 - \delta) \phi(p, D) T, \qquad (4)$$ where $\beta = 1 - \delta$ under the MPE approach and $\beta = 1$ under the SBC approach.
+18. Indeed, a series of empirical papers, summarized in Megginson and Netter (2001), shows that stateowned firms are generally less efficient than private ones, and that following privatization, firms become more efficient, particularly in the presence of substantial industry competition and independent regulators.
+See also Armstrong and Sappington (2006, p.
+337). where $\beta = 1 - \delta$ under the MPE approach and $\beta = 1$ under the SBC approach.
 Importantly, under both approaches, the managers of a partially state-owned regulated firm effectively behave as if they ignore a fraction δ of the firm's expected cost of financial distress.
-Ex ante, before k is sunk, the objective of the firm's managers is given by the same expression minus k.
+Ex ante, before k is sunk, the managers' objective is given by the same expression minus k.